MARKETProtocol/docs/source/includes/_smartcontracts.md

 ```

 The `MarketCollateralPool` is a contract controlled by a specific `MarketContract`.
 It holds users balances,
 locked collateral balances and open positions accounting.
-These balances and positions are unique the linked
+These balances and positions are unique to the linked
 `MarketContract` and a user must deposit funds for each `MarketContract` they intend to trade.
 The ERC20 Token
 specified are the only accepted form of funding or collateralization.